Bloodfin Tetra (Aphyocharax Anisitsi) Species Profile & Care Guide

 |GH||5 - 10|

-Origins of the Bloodfin Tetra
+Natural Habitat of the Bloodfin Tetra

 Bloodfin Tetras come from Brazil, Argentina, Paraguay, Uruguay and the Parana river basin in South America.
 They inhabit freshwater streams and small river tributaries usually amongst minimal areas of thick aquatic vegetation and shaded by the tree canopies above.